Your Questions Answered: What Exercise Actually Does To Your Bust

 This is when some women explore surgical options:

 - Breast augmentation adds volume back using implants or, less commonly, fat transfer.
-Women who feel they've lost too much volume after achieving their goal weight sometimes choose this path.

 The Female Body Transformation Reality: Managing Expectations About Breast Changes